nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Example outputs**:

 1. `1 persons listed!`.
-It will return every client with the name containing `Alex`.
+It will return every client whose name contains `Alex`.
 2. `2 persons listed!`.
-It will return every client with the keyword `12` within all its attributes.
+It will return every client whose details contain `12`.
 3. `3 persons listed!`.
 It will return every client with the tag `Rich`.

 </box>